How To Improve Your Memory: Short- & Long-Term Habits For Staying Sharp

 Also backed by clinical trials, the polyphenolic phytonutrient resveratrol has been shown to support word recall.
 At 150 milligrams taken daily, resveratrol has been demonstrated in clinical research to improve cerebrovascular responsiveness to cognitive stimuli, verbal memory, and overall cognitive performance.* In addition, a systematic review notes that resveratrol improves spatial memory and memory acquisition and has a significant effect on delayed recognition, a type of memory.*

-The Indigenous South African botanical kanna (Sceletium tortuosum), known for its mood-balancing impact and impressive ability to promote cognitive flexibility, is also known for its memory boost.* A clinical trial of 50 milligrams of Zembrin® kanna found that during memory tests, participants experienced statistically significant increases in alpha2 waves, which research has established are involved in memory function.*
+The Indigenous South African botanical kanna (Sceletium tortuosum), known for its mood-balancing impact and impressive ability to promote cognitive flexibility, is also known for its memory boost.* A clinical trial of 25 and 50 milligrams of Zembrin® kanna found that during memory tests, participants experienced statistically significant increases in alpha2 waves, which research has established are involved in memory function.*

 Get enough sleep.